 You Begin a Hobby or Stop Doing a Hobby

 Whether you’re giving up skiing or getting really into historical reenacting, a change in hobbies can leave you with a lot of unworn clothes or a lot of new clothes that don’t fit easily into your closet.
 Take this opportunity to sort through your closet and decide what stays and what goes.

+If you’re sad or stressed, the cause could be your cluttered home.
 A UCLA study found a link between “levels of diurnal cortisol, a measure of stress,” and “how families, especially mothers, talk about their home spaces.”
 Women who used words like "mess," "not fun" and "very chaotic” when talking about their homes had higher stress levels.

 If you’re still wearing the same clothes you wore 10, 20, or 30 years ago, it’s long past the time for a good closet clear-out.
 This goes double if you’re not even wearing your old clothes, but still holding on to them anyway.

+Some of life’s changes require major wardrobe revamps.
 Your clothing needs will change drastically if you go from full-time student to banker, or from traveling salesperson to stay-at-home parent.

-When your clothes start permanently congregating outside your closet (draping themselves over the treadmill, let’s say), either you own too many clothes or something about your closet is so off-putting that you’re not even trying to put things away where they belong.
+When your clothes start permanently congregating outside your closet (draping themselves over the treadmill, say), either you own too many clothes or something about your closet is so off-putting that you’re not even trying to put things away where they belong.